 Maybe the speaker or teacher won’t end up imparting a new insight to you, but at least you’ll walk away feeling a little more mentally centered.

 Mental reframing may seem like a squiggy exercise in positive thinking — a “Is the glass half full or half empty?” cliché — but it’s rooted both in ancient philosophy and modern empirical research.
 Over and over again, studies have demonstrated the huge effect mindset can have on behavior, psychology, and well-being.
 To cite just a few examples: people with a negative perspective on aging are less proactive about preserving their health and die sooner; students who believe intelligence is malleable rather than fixed increase their motivation, improve their GPAs, and enjoy learning more; housekeepers who think of their work as also being good exercise lose more weight than those who see it only as work.

 If you feel like stuff happens to you, and that events/situations cause your emotions, you’re not going to feel very in control of your life.
 You’re not going to be very resilient.

 It’s empowering to realize that you can change your beliefs about things — that the frame you choose will determine how you react to situations/events, how you experience them, and ultimately your whole reality.
-Reframing is about more than looking on the bright side; it’s about intentionally choosing the path of most growth.
+Reframing is about more than looking at things in a positive light; it’s about intentionally choosing the path of most growth.

 The examples cited above are just a sample; you can reframe just about everything, as just about everything has more than one legitimate context and meaning.
 You are free to choose the one that is most useful to you.
 As you do so, work to come up with a vivid analogy for this new frame of reference — a new narrative that will help it stick in your mind.